tfirew/techu/techu.md

 The resource types that you can protect by using AWS WAF web ACLs are Amazon CloudFront distributions, Amazon API Gateway APIs, and Application Load Balancers.

+## Database
+Data is any bit of information that a system is accessing, using, or generating.
+To function, applications need a place where data from users, devices, and applications can be stored and from where it can be made available.
+Databases are the backend systems that provide or store data for applications of all types.
+These types of applications range from small mobile apps to enterprise applications that operate at internet scale.

+Types of applications that databases serve

+Internet-scale applications
+Real-time application
+Open-source applications
+Enterprise applications

+Database types

+Relational: Relational databases store data in tables with predefined schemas and relationships between them.

+Key-value databases are nonrelational databases that store data as a collection of key-value pairs, in which a key serves as a unique identifier.
+Useful for: High-traffic web applications, ecommerce systems, and gaming applications

+In-memory databases are used for applications that require real-time access to data.
+Useful for: Caching, user session management, gaming leaderboards, and geospatial applications

+A document database is designed to store semistructured data as JavaScript Object Notation (JSON)-like documents.
+Useful for: Content management, catalogs, and user profiles

+One-size fits all

+Large volume, broad variety, and rapid velocity define big data.
+Big data can be described as data management challenges that—due to increasing volume, velocity, and variety of data—that organizations cannot solve by using traditional databases.
+Most definitions of big data include the concept of what is commonly known as the three Vs of big data

+Volume: Big data typically ranges from terabytes to petabytes of data in size.
+Variety: Big data includes a wide range of sources and formats (for example, web logs, social media interactions, and online ecommerce transactions).
+Velocity: Big data often has specific requirements regarding the time between when data generation occurs and when actionable insights based on that data are delivered to users.
+Therefore, data must be collected, stored, processed, and analyzed within relatively short windows, which range from daily to real time.

+AWS big data

+AWS provides a broad and fully integrated portfolio of cloud computing services to help an organization build, secure, and deploy all their big data applications.
+With AWS, organizations have no hardware to procure and no infrastructure to maintain and scale.
+Thus, organizations can instead focus internal resources on uncovering new insights from their data.
+Because AWS is constantly adding new capabilities and features, AWS customers are always able to use the latest technologies without making long-term investment commitments.
+Managing big data on AWS has several advantages, including immediate availability, ability to handle massive and changing workloads, strict security, and a strong partner community.